postmanlabs/labs-docs/src/pages/docs/publishing-your-api/run-in-postman/creating-run-button.md

 One way to [share your Postman Collections](/docs/collaborating-in-postman/sharing/) is to create a stand-alone Run in Postman button.
 The new **Run in Postman** button allows you to fork the collections.
 You can embed the button in your website or a README to let developers interact with your API more quickly.

-> Being a user, you can still create **Run in Postman** button from API specification formats like OpenAPI and RAML.
+> Being a user, you can still create the **Run in Postman** button from API specification formats like OpenAPI and RAML.
 To create a button for the standard you use, first convert the file to a collection by [importing it into Postman](/docs/getting-started/importing-and-exporting-data/) or by [authoring your specification in Postman](/docs/designing-and-developing-your-api/the-api-workflow/) to generate a collection.

 ## Contents